As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 While the most sinister causes of diarrhea will often also result in your dog being unwell or displaying other symptoms, there are some situations that shouldn’t be ignored even if your dog is acting normal:

-1. Diarrhea has been going on for more than 14 days: if the diarrhea is chronic in nature, it suggests that whatever is causing the stools to be soft has been present for a while.
+“If the diarrhea is chronic in nature, it suggests that whatever is causing the stools to be soft has been present for a while.
 Causes of chronic diarrhea include dietary allergies, inflammatory bowel disease, and cancer.
-Your dog may appear to be feeling well if these are to blame for the diarrhea, but they should not be ignored.
-Over time these conditions can worsen resulting in chronic inflammation of the intestines, reduced nutrient absorption, weight loss, and other symptoms.
+Over time, these conditions can worsen resulting in chronic inflammation of the intestines, reduced nutrient absorption, weight loss, and other symptoms.”

 Is Diarrhea Ever An Emergency (When My Dog Seems Fine)?